Jack0thy/Jack0thy/README.md

 ---

 ## Technical and Research Focus

-I approach problems through two complementary lenses: building systems, and interrogating the assumptions embedded within them.
+My work spans both system implementation and critical analysis, with an emphasis on how technical design choices shape power, governance, and long-term institutional behavior.

 ### Technical Work
-- Rust, TypeScript, Motoko
-- Internet Computer and EVM-based systems
-- Smart contract and protocol architecture
-- Technical documentation and whitepaper development
-- LaTeX for structured, research-grade writing
+I work primarily with Rust and TypeScript, building and analyzing protocol-level systems across the Internet Computer Protocol and EVM-based environments.
+My work includes smart contract and protocol architecture, identity and access models, and the translation of complex technical systems into language that can be understood, evaluated, and maintained.
+I rely heavily on LaTeX for research-grade writing and formal system description.

 ### Research Interests
-- Political economy of digital infrastructure
-- Science and Technology Studies (STS)
-- Decentralized identity and governance
-- Commons-based peer production
-- Institutional design in cryptoeconomic systems
+My research sits at the intersection of political economy and technical infrastructure.
+I focus on decentralized identity, governance mechanisms, and commons-based systems, drawing from Science and Technology Studies (STS) to examine how digital systems encode power, legitimacy, and institutional values over time.

 ---